Nmap 7.98 scan initiated Thu Dec 25 18:05:58 2025 as: /usr/lib/nmap/nmap -sC -sV -v -O -oN nmap_result.txt 10.10.11.143

 main(int argc, char *argv[]) {

-// Objective: Find the program to execute.
+// Goal: Find the program name to execute

-// Typical usage: pkexec bash (argv[0]="pkexec", argv[1]="bash")
+// Normal usage: pkexec bash (argv[0]="pkexec", argv[1]="bash")

 for (n = 1; n < argc; n++) {

-// ...
-Perform some checks ...
+// ... some checks ...

 path = argv[n];